December 4th, 2025

 Today marks the 2 year anvil of my mother's passing... and surprisingly so far, has been a pleasant day for me mentally.
-I started to feel shame that I was laughing with bud-rista at the dispensary, yelling at shitty full moon drivers to "FUCKING GOOO!!!!!" and then laughing at my own outrage, re-organzing my clos et while belting out the lyrics to "It's Raining Men", rough-housing with the cats, and getting excited for Jon and Jack to come home tonight.
+I started to feel shame that I was laughing with bud-rista at the dispensary, yelling at shitty full moon drivers to "FUCKING GOOO!!!!!" and then laughing at my own outrage, re-organizing my closet while belting out the lyrics to "It's Raining Men", rough-housing with the cats, and getting excited for Jon and Jack to come home tonight.
 I have been beating myself up about getting something together for her memorial.
 I had collected so so many drawings, comics, photos, stories (omg the stories...) and ideas along the way to make her memorial service the best fucking experience anyone had ever seen because she truly deserved it and touched SO many characters along the long and winding road of her life.

-I had such big plans for this mom-orial that I didn't even realize how big of an undertaking it was until I started "comping the experience up" in Photoshop lol.
-The last 5 years I had been working for an ad agency and that was literally my job – to help curate live experiences for big brands, most of which ended up costing hundreds of thousands of dollars and teams upon teams of people.
+I had such big plans for this “mom-orial” that I didn't even realize how big of an undertaking it was until I started "comping the experience up", in Photoshop of all places! :: crying laughing emoji with arms outstretched like “ope”:::: AND The last 5 years I had been working for an ad agency and that was literally my job – to help curate live experiences for big brands, most of which ended up costing hundreds of thousands of dollars and teams upon teams of people.

-Even with the help of a wonderful community (Olivia, for the floral arrangements and Kevin for the willingness to help construct this whole thing, Jon to reserve the space at Kildare etc), I realized just HOW MASSIVE even the planning phase of this would be... so I decided to ditch the idea.
+Even with the help of a wonderful community (Olivia, for the floral arrangements and Kevin for the willingness to help construct this whole thing, Jon to reserve the space at Kildare etc), Only then I realized just HOW MASSIVE even the planning phase of this would be... so I decided to ditch the idea.
 But not completely...

 See, I have been working on various pieces of art, scanning/color correcting photos from her past, listening to tons of audio recordings (that I took of her during phone conversations towards the end of her life), not to mention the part after a loved one dies where you have to clean out their entire house, list it, sell it, close all financials, etc. I did all of this mostly on my own as an only child with a single mother.
 Of course I had some help along the way but man, this wasn't easy.
 At the time, I myself became resilient and handled it all very well.
 Even though I wanted to fist fight and verbally demean the director of nursing at Elevate Care (the facility I thought was guilty of her rapid decline).